takemo101/simple-prop-check/README.md

      */
     public function message(): string
     {
-        // You can use the value set by the parameters method in the error message as a placeholder. return $this->message ?? "data dose not match :text";
+        // You can use the value set by the placeholders method in the error message as a placeholder. return $this->message ?? "data dose not match :text";
     }